-How to Prevent Speed Hacking & Speed Hacks in Android Apps
+How to Detect Speed Hacking & Speed Hacks in Android Apps Using AI

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Prevent Speed Hacking in Android apps.
+This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Detect Speed Hacking in Android apps.

-Prerequisites for Using Appdome's Prevent Speed Hacking Plugins:
+Prerequisites for Using Appdome's Detect Speed Hack Plugins:

-To use Appdome’s mobile app security build system to Prevent Speed Hacking , you’ll need:
+To use Appdome’s mobile app security build system to Detect Speed Hacking , you’ll need:

 - Appdome account (create a free Appdome account here)